 After (optimized prompt):

 "You are a professional communication assistant.
 Write a follow-up email to a client who hasn't responded to our quote sent 10 days ago.
-The tone should be courteous but assertive.
-The email is maximum 150 words.
-Include a catchy email subject and a clear call to action to schedule a call this week."
+The tone should be polite but assertive.
+The email should be no more than 150 words.
+Include a catchy subject line and a clear call-to-action to schedule a call this week."

 Example 2: Creating marketing content